 Antonio’s studio has all the tools and equipment you’ll need.
 You just pay for the course and the materials, which are all Mexican (the silver comes from Toluca), although you’re welcome to bring your own gems or stones to set.

-To complete a silvermaking in San Miguel jewellery making course, students should plan to attend 36 hours over four weeks, ideally three sessions of three hours each, three days per week, however, shorter courses and class periods can be arranged.
+To complete a San Miguel jewellery making course, students should plan to attend 36 hours over four weeks, ideally three sessions of three hours each, three days per week, however, shorter courses and class periods can be arranged.

 Studio of Jose Antonio Lopez